District News and Announcements

 Posted March 9, 2023

-The next meeting of the EDI Council will be held via Zoom on March 29, 2023, from 4:30–5:30 pm.
+The next meeting will be held via Zoom on March 29, 2023, from 4:30–5:30 pm.
 The meeting will include a presentation on antisemitism by a representative from ADL (Anti-Defamation League).
 Click here for Zoom access information.

-Glastonbury Public Schools is actively working to ensure equity, diversity and inclusion (EDI) in our schools.
-Please visit our Equity, Diversity & Inclusion website for more information, including steps we are taking to promote our district’s EDI work.
+Glastonbury Public Schools is actively working to ensure equity, diversity, and inclusion in our schools.
+Please visit our Equity, Diversity & Inclusion website for more information.

 Congratulations GHS Girls Track & Field!